technophile-04/smart-wallet/README.md

 > Hint: You can mass copy all the config variables from your `packages/nextjs/.env.local` config files and paste them into the Vercel form.

+After setting all the environment variables, **you will need to perform a new deployment to refresh them**.
+You can do it through the Vercel UI at _"Deployments > Redeploy"_ or by running `yarn vercel` again.

 ## Development and References

 ### Important Development files